p0syd0n/dobbychat/README.md

 The geometry is pretty self explanatory, I couldn't get the widgets to resize along with the window, so I made it from a config file.
 It defaults to 500x500.

 The notifications option is for alerting you when a message arrives to your current room, if the chat window is minimized.
-The options are "toast", "tone", "none".  "toast" will display a windows desktop notification, "tone" will play a tone.wav file, and none will disable all notifications.
+The options are "toast", "tone", "none".  "toast" will display a windows desktop notification, "tone" will play a tone.wav file, and "none" will disable all notifications.

 dependenices:
 ```